schuchard/prettier-schematic/README.md

 ng add @schuchard/prettier
 ```

 Then you're done.
-Continue your normal workflow of `git add, commit, push` or the similar workflow with your IDE/editor.
+Continue your normal workflow of `git add, commit, push` or a similar workflow with your IDE/editor.

-You can optionally install globally
+You can optionally install globally:

 ```shell
 npm install -g @schuchard/prettier